 This treatment is called consolidation and delayed intensification therapy.
 When you’re in remission, it means the doctors can’t see any leukaemia cells in your blood or bone marrow samples when they check them under the microscope.
 But there may still be leukaemia cells hiding in your body, so you need further treatment to get rid of these cells.

-You’ll be given different types of chemo drugs.
+You’ll be given different types of chemotherapy drugs.
 This is so the leukaemia cells don't have a chance to get used to them (which is called drug resistance).

-This phase of treatment takes about 5-6 months.
+This phase of treatment takes about 5 to 6 months.
 Most of the treatment can be given as an outpatient but you might need to stay in hospital for some parts of it.

 Drugs you may be given include:

 Chemotherapy does cause side effects.
 There is information about the specific ones in Macmillan's chemotherapy section.

 Keeping the leukaemia away long term (maintenance therapy)